willcook4/yamaha-controller/README.md

 - Receiver off (Standby)
 - Sub ON/OFF
 - Get state from the Reciver, in case of manual changes.
+- Volume Up
+- Volume Down
+- Volume Mute

 ## Build plan
-1. Run stand alone tests using the npm package for the above input selections and criteria.
+1. [x] Run stand alone tests using the npm package for the above input selections and criteria.
-2. Build an Express API for the above endpoints
+2. [] Build an Express API for the above endpoints
-3. Build a front-end that uses the API.
+3. [] Build a front-end that uses the API.